m-sekander/boards-for-less-server/README.md

 ## Feedback & Support

-If you have any feedback or require support, please reach out to me at moinuddin8510@gmail.com or on [LinkedIn](https://www.linkedin.com/in/moinsekander/)
+If you have any feedback or require support, please reach out to me at my [email](moinuddin8510@gmail.com) or on [LinkedIn](https://www.linkedin.com/in/moinsekander/).